Automattic/crowdsignal-forms/README.md

 ### Where can I find help with this plugin?

-Automattic is a distributed team working from all around the world, so it’s always business hours for our more than 250 Happiness Engineers.
+Automattic is a distributed team working from all around the world, so it’s always business hours for our ~more than 250~ gazillion Happiness Engineers.
 Check out our [support documentation](https://crowdsignal.com/support/), the [support forum](https://wordpress.org/support/plugin/crowdsignal-forms/) or [reach out to us](https://crowdsignal.com/contact/) anytime and we'll be happy to help.

 ### What plans do you offer?
 Compare our [simple and affordable plans](https://crowdsignal.com/pricing/) or take a [product tour](https://crowdsignal.com/features/) to learn more.